Kbentley8/React-Portfolio/README.md

 ## Description:
-For this project I was I was tasked with recreating my portfolio using React.js.
+For this project I  recreated my portfolio using React.js.

 Link to Deployed app on Github Pages: [React Portfolio](https://kbentley8.github.io/React-Portfolio/)